 The first thing we do when we wake up is to check our mobile phones.
 Mobiles have undoubtedly dominated our lives.
 We need it always while sitting, roaming, travelling or even sleeping to either Google something or to call and chat with somebody.
 Now in this scenario, if you overlook to build a mobile friendly website then you are losing a major business of yours.
 Here are some tips for optimising your site for mobile in 2017.

-Less time to load: If a user is accessing your website and it takes more than 2 seconds to load then for sure you losing him to your competitor.
+If a user is accessing your website and it takes more than 2 seconds to load then for sure you losing him to your competitor.
 So, be careful while constructing and creating your web pages.
-There should not be too many images or late sized images because excess code bloat can also slow down the loading time of your website.
-You must minify coding, CSS and optimise the images.
+There should not be too many images or late-sized images because excess code bloat can also slow down the loading time of your website.
+You must minify coding, and CSS and optimise the images.
 This bit will also help to have better performance of the site.

-Limit your content: Scrolling back and forth repeatedly to reach to the main part really becomes annoying on the mobile phone.
+Scrolling back and forth repeatedly to reach the main part really becomes annoying on the mobile phone.
 Agreed, you might have some longer pages on your website but you need to rework it so that it becomes digestible on mobile.
 Optimising the content for mobile is really important so that readers can easily go through the highlights of your offerings.

-Improve the experience: Well, having a responsive website or limiting your content is not enough for a great mobile experience of your website.
-Your calls to action need to be mobile friendly, your navigation needs to be easy, the user experience should be engaging an excellent.
-Consider all such metrics like the bounce rate or the time spent by the user on the different sections of your site so that you can provide an easily accessible website and a rich experience to your users.
+Well, having a responsive website or limiting your content is not enough for a great mobile experience for your website.
+Your calls to action need to be mobile-friendly, your navigation needs to be easy, and the user experience should be engaging an excellent.
+Consider all such metrics as the bounce rate or the time spent by the user on the different sections of your site so that you can provide an easily accessible website and a rich experience to your users.

-Include voice search: With smartest of phones in hand, people are now asking their queries in the voice rather than typing them and in order to have a mobile friendly website you just can’t skip this point.
-The potential customers who are not aware of your website can also come across it if your content has the relevant answers to their queries.
-People are now looking for concise and accurate question answer type content so while optimising your site for mobile, really put in some obvious and solid Q&A material in your content.
+With the smartest of phones in hand, people are now asking their queries in voice rather than typing them and in order to have a mobile-friendly website you just can’t skip this point.
+Potential customers who are not aware of your website can also come across it if your content has the relevant answers to their queries.
+People are now looking for concise and accurate question-answer type content so while optimising your site for mobile, really put in some obvious and solid Q& material in your content.

-Follow old school SEO practices: A strong title and a meta description always grab a readers attention and when it comes to mobile optimisation, you can always reserve 55-70 characters for title and 130 to 160 characters for meta description.
+A h2 title and a meta description always grab a reader’s attention and when it comes to mobile optimisation, you can always reserve 55-70 characters for the title and 130 to 160 characters for a meta description.
 Thus, the shorter, simpler and SEO oriented it is the better it would be.